RavanH/orange-confort-plus/readme.txt

 	[ocplus_button style="outline" color="black" bgcolor="" /]

-If you wish to add the button to a custom non-block theme template file, you can use this:
+If you wish to add the button to a custom, non-block, theme PHP template file, you can use this:

 	echo do_shortcode( '[ocplus_button style="outline" color="black" bgcolor="" /]' );